 NFPA offers these additional tips and recommendations for developing and practicing a home escape plan:

 The National Fire Protection Association is the official sponsor of Fire Prevention Week, which is held every year the week of October 9 (the anniversary of the Great Chicago Fire).
-To learn more about this year’s Fire Prevention Week campaign, "Not Every Hero Wears a Cape: PLAN and PRACTICE your ESCAPE", and home escape planning, visit firepreventionweek.org.
+To learn more about this year’s Fire Prevention Week campaign, "Serve Up Fire Safety in the Kitchen!", and home escape planning, visit firepreventionweek.org.